Vedant-0102/To-Do-App-flutter/todo_app/README.md

 # 📌 To-Do App

-A simple and efficient To-Do app built using Flutter and Hive for local storage.
+A simple and efficient To-Do app built with Flutter and Hive for local storage.
+Works seamlessly across Android, iOS, Web, and macOS.

 ## Features
 - Add, edit, and delete tasks